gregorybrentano/Light-Up-Box/README.md

 You can compile & run the code for each approach by using the given run.sh script

+Just as a warning, executing the code for the Constraint-Satisfaction EA Search & Multi-Objective EA Search will end up taking upwards of 30 minutes

 ## Authors

 * **Gregory Brentano**